gublit/classifier/README.md

 ## Requirements
 - Python 3.8+
-- pandas, scikit-learn, imbalanced-learn, matplotlib, seaborn, joblib, (see requirements.txt)
+- pandas, scikit-learn, imbalanced-learn, matplotlib, seaborn, joblib, (see requirements.txt or environment.yaml for details)

 ## License
 See [LICENSE](LICENSE) for details.